mushcatshiro/CS-basics/Database/Learning SQL/14 - metadata.md

 FROM information_schema.tables -- views, columns, statistics, table_constraints and more
 WHERE table_schema = 'bank'
 ORDER BY 1 -- ordinal_position
+-- it would be beneficial if we explicitly type in USE your_database before checking metadata in GUI
 ```

 we can query all sorts of information eg. view list, view definition, column information